kevinzhao2233/label-studio/docs/source/guide/storage.md

 * Label Studio doesn't import the data stored in the bucket, but instead creates *references* to the objects.
 Therefore, you must have full access control on the data to be synced and shown on the labeling screen.
 * Sync operations with external buckets only goes one way.
 It either creates tasks from objects on the bucket (Source storage) or pushes annotations to the output bucket (Target storage).
 Changing something on the bucket side doesn't guarantee consistency in results.
 * We recommend using a separate bucket folder for each Label Studio project.
+* Storage Regions: To minimize latency and improve efficiency, store data in cloud storage buckets that are geographically closer to your team rather than near the Label Studio server.

 <div class="opensource-only">